Make a great impression on new hires right from the beginning—otherwise, they may just leave.

 Cover mandatory industry training

 Many roles require training on industry-specific topics.
 Give new hires this mandatory training in the first month of onboarding—they’ll need to know the information to begin their job so they’ll be eager to learn.
 Using video is especially good for breaking down complicated topics or rules with visuals.
-For example, check out this training video on good manufacturing practices training from United Pharmaceuticals.
+For example, check out this training video on good cybersecurity practices.

 Teach a skill